In this article

 Sizes: 5-11 with half sizes | Material: Water-resistant leather | Design: Double pull tabs, lug sole | Price: $$

-There has been much Blundstone praise on the Strategist, but the 500s in particular were a big hit with the stylish people we talked to.
+There has been much Blundstone praise on the Strategist, but the 500s in particular are a big hit.
 Jo Zasloff, co-founder of skin-care line Sisters, sums it up best: These are a perfect everyday boot.
-Emily Vaca, founder of the inflatable-pool purveyor Minnidip, considers these Blunnies (“as the cool kids call them”) a true workhorse.
+Emily Vaca, founder of the inflatable-pool purveyor Minnidip, considers her Blunnies (“As the cool kids call them”) a true workhorse.
 She wears them with Dickies for warehouse work and then out for cocktails once she’s off the clock.
-Dancer and consultant Eva Alt uses these to survive slippery city walks.
-And audio producer Amy Pedulla likes how they get better with age, becoming a “smudgy, comfy glove on your feet.”
-Pedulla let us in on this industry secret, too: Nearly everyone in podcasting wears a pair of Blundstones.
-For her part, Pedulla relies on them for schlepping audio equipment around between studios.
+Dancer and consultant Eva Alt relies on them for slippery city walks.
+And audio producer Amy Pedulla likes how they age, becoming a “smudgy, comfy glove on your feet.”

 Best cowboy ankle boots